 Explain why it’s confusing or important to you and start talking.
 Ask your partner to challenge you when you think you’ve explored it enough.
 Additional perspectives can help you uncover more of what you didn’t realize was there and surface some blind spots.
 There can be more learning in numbers.
 Learn and let go!

 I couldn’t talk about self-exploration without mentioning meditation.
 If you are setting out to explore something that’s been consuming your mind space for a long period of time, meditation can be a powerful tool.

 To use meditation in this way, I’d recommend a non-guided meditation since you will want to laser focus in on the question or issue at hand and explore where your mind goes.
 Having a prompt of a guided meditation might be distracting given your objective.
 With that said, use what would work best for you.

 Once you select your topic to explore, focus on your breadth.
 Start with some deep breathing in and out, and then settle on your natural pace.
 Let your topic come to center stage and begin to look at it from different angles.
 When ready, start asking questions or picking on specific details.
 Continue to see what comes up and then dig some more.

 Once you start your exploring, the path will begin to unfold for you.
 Learn and let go!

 Let’s Start the Learning Process

-I hope some or all of the tools peaked your interest and may be beneficial as you explore the ‘opportunities’ for learning that are rattling around your head.
-Personally, I hope to tease out a few nuggets here and there and put these moments or memories behind me forever as I keep my gaze focused on the future.
+I hope some or all of the tools peaked your interest and may be beneficial as you explore the opportunities for learning that are rattling around in your head.
+Personally, I hope to tease out a few nuggets here and there and my past moments or memories behind me forever as I keep my gaze focused on the future.

 Let the learning (and letting go) begin!